WPManageNinja/fluent-comments/readme.txt

 == Description ==

 Fluent Comments is a better comment form and comment spam protection plugin.
-It is easy to use, and it is compatible with all themes.
+It is easy to use, and it is compatible with all themes except FSE Themes.
 Designed to supercharge WordPress native comments with beautiful design, super fast, spam protection.
 Fluent Comments changes your site's commenting experience and provides you with user engagement features.

 ==Amazing Features==